globocom/m3u8/README.rst

 -  follows the code conventions

-If you plan to implement a new feature or something that will take more than a few minutes, please open an issue to make sure we don’t work on the same thing.
+If you plan to implement a new feature or something that will take more than a few minutes, please open an issue to make sure we don't work on the same thing.

 .. _m3u8: http://tools.ietf.org/html/draft-pantos-http-live-streaming-08